jerryluo01/Instagram-Database-CLI-Tool/README.md

 🧠 Usage
 Run the program in your terminal:
 ./igdb

 Example Commands
-Command	Description

 list	 Lists all records in a formatted table add HANDLE FOLLOWERS	Adds a new handle entry (prompts for comment) update HANDLE FOLLOWERS		Updates an existing entry (prompts for comment) find HANDLE  	Displays one record